 Due to the 80% hydration of these loaves I had to be very quick and gentle handling this dough.
-My hands were floured frequently, but I try not to flour the dough excessively.
-If you take too firm a hand you’ll push out built up gasses but you still need to shape enough to form that taut outer skin that eventually creates the crust of your loaf.
+I fouled my hands frequently, but I try not to flour the dough excessively.
+If you take too firm a hand, you’ll push out built up gasses, but you still need to shape enough to form that taut outer skin that eventually creates the crust of your loaf.

-After shaping, gently place the dough into their baskets and into the fridge for an overnight proof.
+After shaping, gently place the dough into their baskets and the fridge for overnight proof.

 Gather your tools:

 I had a request in my last post to show what this looks like, and here it is.
 I’ve found this to be the easiest, safest, and best way to transfer dough to your combo cooker without dropping it in and causing gasses to press out.
-On the left side you can see my linen-lined banneton on bottom, piece of parchment paper above that, and finally the pizza peel on top.
-After you quickly invert, you’l see the right side picture below.
-Then you simply lift the banneton off and your dough is ready to be scored and slid into your pan from the oven.
+On the left side you can see my linen-lined banneton on the bottom, a piece of parchment paper above that, and finally, the pizza peel on top.
+After you quickly invert, you’ll see the right side picture below.
+Then you lift the banneton off, and your dough is ready to be scored and slid into your pan from the oven.

 Get your razor blade out and score the top of the loaf to allow the bread to expand while rising in the oven.

 Place the dough into the combo cooker and cook covered for 20 minutes at 500º F. After 20 minutes, turn the heat down to 450º F and leave covered to cook for an additional 10 minutes.
-After this time, take the lid off and cook for an additional 30 minutes, until done.
+After this time, take the lid off and cook for an extra 30 minutes, until done.
 This modified baking schedule is something I’ve adapted from Tartine No. 3, their newest book.
-I’ve noticed this really helps to caramelize the crust and cook the dough more throughly.
+I’ve noticed this helps to caramelize the crust and cook the dough more thoroughly.

 The crust on this loaf was nice and thin, and colored so exceptionally well.
 I believe the slightly longer autolyse time of 50 minutes helped out to bring out more of the sugars in the flour leading to more caramelization.
 The increased baking time also helped to color the loaf a little darker without burning the outside.
-Those dynamic “tears” on the top of the loaf between the sides of the slash are exactly what I’m looking for.
+Those dynamic “tears” on the top of the loaf between the sides of the slash are precisely what I’m after.